Frequently asked questions

 To hold a recreational wildlife licence, you must be at least 13 years of age.
 However, you can have someone that lives with you who is over the age of 13 such as a parent or older sibling apply and hold the animal in their name until you are 13 and can apply for a licence.

 To purchase and keep restricted and international birds, reptiles and amphibians you must apply for a recreational wildlife licence with an additional endorsement for a restricted or international animal.
 Restricted and international endorsements for animals require extra assessment by EHP and will include an additional fee.
-This usually takes up to 10 working days, but can take longer.
-More information can be found on the EHP website.
+More information can be found on the Queensland Government website.

 A licence will cost the same whether it is purchased online or by submitting a paper based form.
 GST is not payable.

 In most cases your licence will be issued electronically as soon as payment has been processed.
 More complex applications will need to be manually assessed by an EHP officer.
-This process usually takes between 5 and 10 working days, but may take longer.
 Some common reasons for manual assessment include;

 - If the applicant is an organisation